FTSE at eight-month high on brighter global outlook

 "Given previous guidance about allowing dividend cover to fall to approach two times, this bodes well for future increases, over and above underlying earnings growth."

-Fellow insurer Prudential (PRU.L), which posted solid earnings on Tuesday, added 3 percent.
+Fellow insurer Prudential, which posted solid earnings on Tuesday, added 3 percent.

 Only a third of British blue chips' results have missed forecasts, while in the euro zone some 56 percent have done so, according to Thomson Reuters StarMine data.